antosubash/blog/src/_posts/abp/abp-add-tailwindcss-to-blazor-ui.md

 ## Intro

 In this post we will explore how to add TailWind CSS to your ABP Blazor application.
+We will configure tailwind in a way that it will not conflict with your current bootstrap theme.
+Tailwind comes with the JIT mode. so you will only use the css need not the whole library.
+This will result in smaller css file compared to another framework.

 ## Prerequisites